 You know, like starting your day off with some yoga, playing frisbee on the beach with your beloved pup, a romantic fireside picnic, dancing as the sun sets to your favorite tunes, then tossing your wet suits on to go surfing!

 P.S.
-Did you know Emmy is a portland yoga teacher too?
+Did you know Lumalia is a portland yoga teacher too?
 She’d love to guide you in a flow to start your wedding day experience!

 Where to Have a Cannon Beach Elopement